Why do energy prices vary by region?

 Which regions are most expensive?

 Electricity and gas bills in Britain vary between regions, even if you have the exact same circumstances and use the exact same amount of energy as another household.
-For instance, as far as prices between October and the end of December 2023 are concerned, the most expensive average electricity bill is found in London, while those in Yorkshire pay the least for electricity on average.
+For instance, as far as prices from October 2024 are concerned, the most expensive average electricity bill is found in London, while those in the Northern region pay the least for electricity on average.

 The additional costs per region reflect the different network costs associated with that part of the country.